netdata/netdata/packaging/installer/methods/ansible.md

 Enter [Ansible](https://ansible.com), a popular system provisioning, configuration management, and infrastructure as code (IaC) tool.
 Ansible uses **playbooks** to glue many standardized operations together with a simple syntax, then run those operations over standard and secure SSH connections.
-There's no agent to install on the remote system, so all you have to worry about is your application and your monitoring software.
+There's no Agent to install on the remote system, so all you have to worry about is your application and your monitoring software.

 Ansible has some competition from the likes of [Puppet](https://puppet.com/) or [Chef](https://www.chef.io/), but the